UniConverter User Guide

 Step 4 Convert videos with hardcodec subtitles embeded.

-Click the drop-down button beside Convert all files to: to choose an output format and click Convert All to start converting.
-Once completed, you'll get the video file with subtitles under Converted tab.
+Click the drop-down button beside Output Format: to choose an output format and click Start to start converting.
+Once completed, you'll get the video file with subtitles under Finished tab.

 You can keep all subtitles and audio tracks in the original video so that you can turn on and off any subtitle or audio track you want when you play videos on TV (only works on MP4 and MOV output format).
 Learn how to choose subtitle or audio track you need using Wondershare UniConverter, also easy steps to extract subtitles from videos.

 Step 1 Choose subtitles for playing and exporting.

-Launch Wondershare UniConverter and add a movie at the Convert interface.
+Launch Wondershare UniConverter and add a movie at the Video Converter interface.
 At the Target bar, click on the first drop-down icon shown as the screenshot below, and a Subtitle list will open, from where, you can do the following options: